-Senate Bill 65 as introduced would decrease receipts to municipal general funds, beginning October 1, 2023, by an undetermined amount by incrementally reducing occupational license taxes based on income levied by certain municipalities as follows: (1) capping the rates assessed by municipalities to the rates assessed on January 1, 2023, and (2) for the municipalities with a maximum occupational tax rate greater than 1% on January 1, 2023, reducing the rate by an additional minimum of 0.2% annually each October 1st until the maximum occupational tax rate is 1%.
+Senate Bill 65 as reported by the Committee on County and Municipal Government would decrease receipts to municipal general funds, beginning October 1, 2023, by an undetermined amount by incrementally reducing occupational license taxes based on income levied by certain municipalities as follows: (1) capping the rates assessed by municipalities to the rates assessed on January 1, 2023, and (2) for the municipalities with a maximum occupational tax rate greater than 1% on January 1, 2023.
+This bill further provides that the reduction of occupational taxes for any municipality with outstanding debt secured by occupational tax revenues will not begin until the January following the final payment on the outstanding debt, reducing the rate by an additional minimum of 0.2% annually each October 1st until the maximum occupational tax rate is 1%.

-The provisions off this bill will also decrease receipts to municipal general funds by an undetermined amount by: (1) exempting income earned by individuals in police jurisdictions or on property that was annexed by a municipality after January 1, 2023, (2) exempting income earned by certain individuals that have provided service for 90 days or less, and for certain individuals providing services in the municipality in response to a declared natural disaster or other state of emergency by the Governor or the U.S. President, (3) exempting severance payments, supplemental unemployment payments, and retirement incentive payments, and (4) requiring the issuance of refunds for any portion of gross receipts or income earned from outside of the corporate limits or jurisdiction of the municipality.
+The provisions off this bill will also decrease receipts to municipal general funds by an undetermined amount by: (1) exempting income earned by individuals in police jurisdictions or on property that is an industrial megasite of 1,000 or more acres annexed into a municipality after January 1, 2023, (2) exempting income earned by certain individuals that have provided service for 90 days or less, and for certain individuals providing services in the municipality in response to a declared natural disaster or other state of emergency by the Governor or the U.S. President, (3) exempting severance payments, supplemental unemployment payments, and retirement incentive payments, and (4) requiring the issuance of refunds for any portion of gross receipts or income earned from outside of the corporate limits or jurisdiction of the municipality.